-- 6.1.8.1 To support the development of the urban form of Markham's communities, by ensuring built form and site development: - a) make a positive contribution to the public realm; - b) define the character of streets and open spaces; and - c) promote architectural diversity and sustainable development practices in building and open space design. - 6.1.8.2 To design and place buildings on sites based on their relationship to their location and context, their character and use, and their ability to enhance existing site conditions and positively contribute to adjacent development and the public realm. - To organize and distribute the density across a site through site planning to address: - a) building height and massing; - b) transition between areas of different intensities and uses; and - c) relationships between buildings, streets and open space. - 6.1.8.4 To design and place buildings on a site to be compatible with, or enhance, adjacent or abutting development, cultural heritage resources, streetscapes and parks and open spaces by addressing: - a) appropriate transitions in height and massing, including the relationship to the width of the public right-of-way, and adequate setbacks between buildings, the public realm and adjacent or abutting development; - b) safe connections to pedestrian and cycling routes and convenient access to public transit; - c) continuity in building placement; - d) enhanced views and vistas of identified landmarks; - e) comfortable microclimatic conditions including sunlight access, sky views and wind conditions, public safety, and adequate privacy conditions for residential buildings and their outdoor amenity areas; - f) open spaces and on-site landscaping that contribute to the enhancement of the urban forest; - g) opportunities for expansion of buildings and the introduction of new buildings in the future; - h) building design that: - incorporates architectural detailing and features to increase comfort, add interest and achieve a good relationship with neighbouring development; - ii. orients primary facades and locates pedestrian entrances on public street frontages; - iii. encourages human interaction and activity at the street level and avoids blank facades along public streets and spaces; - iv. allows space for activities such as vending and outdoor seating along commercial frontages; - v. provides security and privacy for residential units at street level
+- c) continuity in building placement; - d) enhanced views and vistas of identified landmarks; - e) comfortable microclimatic conditions including sunlight access, sky views and wind conditions, public safety, and adequate privacy conditions for residential buildings and their outdoor amenity areas; - f) open spaces and on-site landscaping that contribute to the enhancement of the urban forest; - g) opportunities for expansion of buildings and the introduction of new buildings in the future; - h) building design that: - i. incorporates architectural detailing and features to increase comfort, add interest and achieve a good relationship with neighbouring development; - ii. orients primary facades and locates pedestrian entrances on public street frontages; - iii. encourages human interaction and activity at the street level and avoids blank facades along public streets and spaces; - iv. allows space for activities such as vending and outdoor seating along commercial frontages; - v. provides security and privacy for residential units at street level while creating opportunities for informal interaction between residents and neighbourhoods; - vi. minimizes the appearance of garage entrances and provide screening of parking along public streets; - vii. provides screening of service areas, service building elements and utilities; and - viii. minimizes the appearance of rooftop mechanical equipment.

-- while creating opportunities for informal interaction between residents and neighbourhoods; - vi. minimizes the appearance of garage entrances and provide screening of parking along public streets; - vii. provides screening of service areas, service building elements and utilities; - viii. provides design elements and treatments to minimize bird strikes; and - viii. minimizes the appearance of rooftop mechanical equipment. - 6.1.8.5 To design and place buildings on a site to achieve: - a) adequate private open space and amenity areas; - b) common landscaped amenity areas that are suitable for the intended users; - c) preservation and enhancement of significant vegetation; - d) public access to and routes through private open space and amenity areas, where feasible; and - e) opportunities for enhancement of the urban forest. - To organize and locate site access to minimize adverse impact on: - a) pedestrian safety and comfort; - b) cycling routes; - c) opportunities for on-street parking and placement of street trees; - d) the attractiveness of the streetscape; - e) the continuity of the built form; and - f) the character of the public realm. - To organize and locate on-site parking facilities, service and loading areas underground, internal to the building or at the rear of the building, including: - a) providing active frontages at ground level and adequate screening of the vehicles above where a structured parking facility fronts onto a public street or public space; - b) accommodating a minimal amount of on-site parking in a front or side yard only where it can be justified to support economic viability and where there is a minimal negative impact on the streetscape, and pedestrian and bicycle circulation; and - c) buffering service and parking areas from other site components, screened from public view and incorporating landscaping. - 6.1.8.8 To develop and adopt built form, height and massing guidelines to guide built form and site development within Markham's communities, and identify best practices that can be employed to create walkable, connected and transit-supportive neighbourhoods and communities. - 6.1.8.9 To require the submission of site plans to demonstrate how the comprehensive design of a development site and the building(s) located on it will address Markham's built form, height and massing guidelines and the policies of Section 6.1.8 of this Plan. - To require a comprehensive block plan, where considered appropriate, in accordance with Section 10.1.4, to demonstrate how the comprehensive design of a development site and the coordinated location of buildings in relation to other development sites on a block, or adjacent blocks will be in accordance with Markham's built form, height and massing guidelines and all the policies of Section 6.1.8 of this Plan.
+6.1.8.5 To design and place buildings on a site to achieve:

+- a) adequate private open space and amenity areas; - b) common landscaped amenity areas that are suitable for the intended users; - c) preservation and enhancement of significant vegetation; - d) public access to and routes through private open space and amenity areas, where feasible; and - e) opportunities for enhancement of the urban forest.

+6.1.8.6 To organize and locate site access to minimize adverse impact on:

+- a) pedestrian safety and comfort;

+- b) cycling routes;

+- c) opportunities for on-street parking and placement of street trees;

+- d) the attractiveness of the streetscape;

+- e) the continuity of the built form; and

+- f) the character of the public realm.

+6.1.8.7 To organize and locate on-site parking facilities, service and loading areas underground, internal to the building or at the rear of the building, including:

+a) providing active frontages at ground level and adequate screening of the vehicles above where a structured parking facility fronts onto a public street or public space;

+- b) accommodating a minimal amount of on-site parking in a front or side yard only where it can be justified to support economic viability and where there is a minimal negative impact on the streetscape, and pedestrian and bicycle circulation; and - c) buffering service parking areas from other site components, screened from public view and incorporating landscaping. - 6.1.8.8 To develop and adopt built form, height and massing guidelines to guide built form and site development within Markham's communities, and identify best practices that can be employed to create walkable, connected and transit-supportive neighbourhoods and communities. - 6.1.8.9 To require the submission of site plans to demonstrate how the comprehensive design of a development site and the building(s) located on it will address Markham's built form, height and massing guidelines and the policies of Section 6.1.8 of this Plan. - 6.1.8.10 To require a comprehensive block plan, where considered appropriate, in accordance with Section 9.1.3, to demonstrate how the comprehensive design of a development site and the coordinated location of buildings in relation to other development sites on a block, or adjacent blocks will be in accordance with Markham's built form, height and massing guidelines and all the policies of Section 6.1.8 of this Plan.